Michelle Rodriguez Serves Epic Wardrobe Malfunction Teas On The De Grisogono Red Carpet

 — Alex Bedder (@itgetsbedder) May 8, 2018

-JustJared, of course, featured the sexy photos and gave her mad props for looking amazing for any age, let alone her own.
+JustJared featured the sexy photos and gave her mad props for looking amazing for any age, let alone her own.

 Rodriguez was also spotted at the premiere of BlackKklansman, the new film from Spike Lee that stars John David Washington (Denzel Washington’s son, and star of HBO’s Ballers), Adam Driver, Laura Harrier, Topher Grace, Jasper Pääkkönen, Corey Hawkins, Paul Walter Hauser, and Harry Belafonte.
 The film is based on the true story of Ron Stallworth, a now-retired black police officer who infiltrated the ranks of the KKK.